If You Bought a TelexFree AdCentral or AdCentral Family Package, a $22.5 Million Class Action Settlement May Affect Your Rights

 Plaintiffs allege that they were injured as a result of the Defendants’ assistance and participation in the TelexFree Pyramid/Ponzi Scheme.

-Plaintiffs allege that TelexFree, Inc., TelexFree, LLC, TelexFree Financial, Inc. and their related entities and individuals operated an illegal scheme whereby they sold memberships and ostensibly paid promoters for placing advertisements for a voice over internet protocol (“VOIP”) product, but in reality paid them to recruit other investors whose new membership fees kept the scheme afloat.
-Plaintiffs further allege that TelexFree, Inc., TelexFree, LLC, TelexFree Financial, Inc. and their related entities and individuals carried out other related ongoing operations, including, but not limited to, money laundering and the transfer of funds and operations offshore and beyond the reach of the United States’ justice system.
-Plaintiffs allege that TelexFree’s business and operations constituted a hybrid illegal Pyramid/Ponzi Scheme.
-Plaintiffs seek compensation for the economic loss they suffered as a result of the Defendants’ participation in, and/or aiding or abetting of, TelexFree’s illegal Scheme.
+Plaintiffs allege that TelexFree, Inc., TelexFree, LLC, TelexFree Financial, Inc., and their related entities and individuals operated an illegal scheme whereby they sold memberships and ostensibly paid promoters for placing advertisements for a voice over internet protocol (“VOIP”) product, but in reality, paid them to recruit other investors whose new membership fees kept the scheme afloat.
+Plaintiffs further allege that TelexFree, Inc., TelexFree, LLC, TelexFree Financial, Inc., and their related entities and individuals carried out other related ongoing operations, including, but not limited to, money laundering and the transfer of funds and operations offshore and beyond the reach of the United States’ justice system.
+Plaintiffs allege that TelexFree’s business and operations constituted an illegal Pyramid/Ponzi Scheme.
+Plaintiffs seek compensation for the economic loss they suffered as a result of the Defendants’ alleged participation in, and/or aiding or abetting of, TelexFree’s illegal Scheme.
 Plaintiffs also seek equitable relief.

 Defendants dispute Plaintiffs’ claims.
-The Fidelity Bank Defendants further deny that they knew TelexFree was an illegal scheme when they provided banking services to the company.
+Settling Defendants deny that they knew TelexFree was an illegal scheme when they provided banking services to the company.
 The Court has not yet decided who is right.

 4. What is the status of the litigation?

-Three settlements, which have been finally approved by the Court, were previously reached regarding claims against twelve parties, nine of which are Defendants and three of which are related third-parties.
-The first settlement was with Defendants Base Commerce, LLC (formerly known as Phoenix Payments, LLC), John Hughes, Brian Bonfiglio, John Kirchhefer and Alex Sidel (collectively, the “Base Commerce Defendants”).
+Four settlements, which have been approved by the Court, were previously reached regarding claims against fourteen parties, eleven of which are Defendants and three of which are related third-parties.
+The first settlement was with Defendants Base Commerce, LLC (formerly known as Phoenix Payments, LLC), John Hughes, Brian Bonfiglio, John Kirchhefer, and Alex Sidel (collectively, the “Base Commerce Defendants”).
 The second settlement was with Defendant Synovus Bank.
-The third settlement was with Defendants Joseph Craft and Craft Financial Solutions, Inc. and related third-parties BWFC Processing Center, LLC, ACE LLP and Audra Craft.
-For more information on these settlements, including the settlement agreements and related Court orders and filings, please visit www.TelexFreeSettlement.com
+The third settlement was with Defendants Joseph Craft and Craft Financial Solutions, Inc. and related third-parties BWFC Processing Center, LLC, ACE LLP, and Audra Craft.
+The fourth settlement was with Fidelity Bank and John Merrill (the “Fidelity Bank Defendants”).

 The litigation will continue against the other named Defendants until all Defendants reach a settlement or the case is dismissed or goes to trial.
 The funds obtained may be used for the benefit of the class in the ongoing litigation.